How RTP works

 No matter how many times a particular student is referred to the RTC, each “Frequent Flyer” should be given the same opportunities as any other student.
 Every student is given the opportunity to reflect on the impact of their behaviour and its impact on the teaching and learning process.

 The RTC is a wonderful way to minimize class disruption.
-For example, if a student forgets to bring any significant equipment, rather than the teacher using up valuable class time following up a number of students, asking where their equipment is and organizing for equipment replacement then discussing better planning for the future, the student is referred to the RTC.
+For example, if a student forgets to bring any significant equipment, rather than the teacher using up valuable class time following up the matter, the student is referred to the RTC.
 The trip to the RTC takes about 5 minutes to collect a form that reviews their behaviour and requires the student to develop a plan to avoid the situation again.
 The teacher is free to deal with the student later, read their plan and assist the student as needed.
 This can all be done in a time when the teacher is free to deal with the issue without directly effecting teaching time.
 This same strategy is used for a wide range of disruptive behaviours including incomplete homework or assignments and lateness.